tinacms/tina.io/content/docs/reference/content-api/data-layer.md

 In some cases, Tina Cloud's repository cache may become out of sync with your GitHub repository which might result in changes being present in your repository but not in TinaCMS.
 Generally this should only happen if there is a problem with the GitHub webhook.
-If this does occur, you can reset the cached repository, restoring the cache to the current state of your repository.
-This will discard any updates in Tina Cloud that haven't been pushed to your repository.
+If this does occur, you can re-index the branch that is out of sync, restoring it to the current state of your repository.
+This will discard any updates in the branch in Tina Cloud that haven't been pushed to your repository.

 Use the [Refresh Webhooks](/docs/tina-cloud/dashboard/projects/#refresh-webhooks) button to re-initialize the webhook.

 ### Export Branch

-Using "Resync" on a branch will discard any changes in Tina Cloud that haven't been pushed to your repository.
+Using "Reindex" on a branch will discard any changes in Tina Cloud that haven't been pushed to your repository for that branch.
 If you need to export your unsaved content from Tina Cloud, you can use the [Export Branch](/docs/tina-cloud/dashboard/projects/#export-branch) button to export the current state of your repository to a new branch.